alexeilebedev/openacr/README.md

 valid ssim file, just like you would expect with sets.

 Leading and trailing whitespace is ignored, and may be used to aid legibility.
-(For instance, it could be used to create a tree-like structure)

-Both keys and values may be arbitrary byte sequences.
+Both keys and values may encode arbitrary byte sequences.
 A string containing non-obvious characters and be enclosed either with single or double quotes (there being no difference between these types of quotes), and inside the quotes, C++ string rules exactly apply.
 So "\t":"\001" is a valid key-value pair.

-In database terms, a ssimfile maps directly to a table, and each line corresponds to a record.
+A single file can contain tuples of any type.
+If a file contains tuples of only one type, it can be thought of as a database table.

 ### Ssim Data Sets

-A ssimfile could be a part of a data set, or it could be a stand-alone file.
+A ssim file can be a part of a data set, or stand-alone.
 Both are called `ssimfiles` and use the extension `.ssim`.
 There is one data set in this project, it is in the directory "data".
-In it, there is one directory per namespace, and one file per ssimfile.
+In it, there is one directory per namespace, and physical file for tuples of each kind.

-In this data set, there is both data and meta-data.
-Meta-data is in the directory `data/dmmeta`, where `dmmeta` stands for "data model meta".
+In this data set, there is both data (such as the list of supported compilers) and data about data, such as the list of ssimfiles.
+Meta-data is in the directory `data/dmmeta` (`dmmeta` stands for "data model meta").

 The list of all ssim files is provided by "acr ssimfile".
-The list of all attrbitutes is provided by "acr field"
+The list of all attrbitutes is provided by "acr field".

 Ssim tuples can also be stored together in a file.
 Acr can read and write those tuples.
 One can also use grep, sed, awk, and other line-oriented tools to access, edit,